fcrozatier/f-stack/packages/reflow/README.md

 Handles raw HTML.

-> [!Warning] Only use this sink with trusted inputs
+> [!WARNING] Only use this sink with trusted inputs

 ```ts
 import { html, on, unsafeHTML } from "@f-stack/reflow";